 Take out the stored butter slab from the fridge.

 Repeat this process for the remaining three dough flaps.
 Ensure that the edges of the flaps overlap slightly and enclose the butter entirely.
-Press the edges lightly using the palm of your hands to seal the seams.
+Press the edges lightly using the palm of your hand to seal the seams.

-Take it out and roll it out for the third time into a 20cm (8 inches) by 60cm rectangle.
-Cover with cling-film and leave it in the fridge overnight until the third day.
+Remove it for the third time into a 20cm (8 inches) by 60cm rectangle.
+Cover with cling film and leave it in the fridge overnight until the third day.
 Remember to rotate the dough 90 degrees before rolling again.
 The closed end of the dough should always face away from you.
 You should end up with 27 butter layers in total.

-Overview of the Aforementioned Steps
+Overview of the Steps mentioned above

 - Roll out dough to 20cm (8 inches) by 60cm (24 inches); fold it letter style.